pinobatch/240p-test-mini/nes/README.md

 * It was first developed in C for the Sega Genesis using the SGDK, using 320x224p resolution.
 It comes as a cartridge image or as a disc image for Sega CD.
+Version 1.16 adds support for 256x224p.
 * The TurboGrafx-16 version was made with HuC.
 It supports widths 256, 320, and 512, and heights 224 and 239.
 It comes as a HuCard image for Turbo EverDrive, a disc image for CD-ROM2 (TurboGrafx-CD